 To achieve the UK's ambitious net zero target, the Committee on Climate Change has stated buildings must be decarbonised by 2050.
 In light of this, the Future Homes and Future Buildings Standards are being developed with a target implementation date of 2025.

-To support the transition the Ministry of Housing, Communities and local governments are consulting on options to uplift the energy efficiency and ventilation standards, PART L (relates to conservation of fuel and power) and PART F (relates to ventilation) for new and existing domestic and non-domestic buildings in 2021 as a stepping-stone before the standards come into full force.
+To support the transition the Ministry of Housing, Communities and local governments consulted on options to uplift the energy efficiency and ventilation standards, PART L (relates to conservation of fuel and power) and PART F (relates to ventilation) for new and existing domestic and non-domestic buildings in 2021 as a stepping-stone before the standards come into full force.
+The updated regulations are due to come into force June 2022.

 PART L upflifts for dwellings takes us as far towards the Future Buildings Standard as possible, with a 31% reduction in CO2 on average per building over the current Part L (2013) standard and the proposed preferred option for non-domestic buildings suggests a 27% CO2 reduction.